 The map is another way the Department of Labor is supporting high road partnerships in communities across the nation that bring together employers, labor unions, local workforce boards, community colleges, training providers and community organizations to jointly develop and implement the training programs we need in this historic moment of job creation.

-Interested in unions and collective bargaining?
+Interested in joining a union?
 We're here to help.